rushabhkhandhar/Travel-and-Tourism-website-/README.md

 3. ✅ **Sample Data Added** - Run `python add_sample_data.py` (CRITICAL STEP)
 4. ✅ **Frontend Dependencies** - Run `npm install` in frontend directory
 5. ✅ **Both Servers Running** - Backend on :8000, Frontend on :3000
+6. ✅ **Clear Browser Data** - Use incognito mode or clear localStorage to avoid cached login data

 **⚠️ Without sample data, the application will appear empty with no destinations to browse!**

+**💡 Tip**: Use incognito/private browsing mode for a completely fresh experience without cached authentication data.

 ##  Environment Variables